George Maciunas: The AG Gallery and the first Fluxus festivals

 One of the most notorious events performed at Wiesbaden was Maciunas' interpretation of Philip Corner's Piano Activities, the score of which asked a group of people to 'play', 'scratch or rub' and 'strike soundboard, pins, lid or drag various objects across them.'
 In Maciunas' interpretation, with the help of Higgins, Williams and others, the piano was completely destroyed.
 This event was considered scandalous enough to appear on German television four times.
-The festival then travelled to Cologne, Paris, Düsseldorf, Amsterdam, The Hague and Nice.
+The festival then traveled to Cologne, Paris, Düsseldorf, Amsterdam, The Hague, and Nice.
 These concerts and events were to become integral to the legacy of Fluxus.